Investigation underway after female inmate dies at Carrizales Rucker Detention Center

 An investigation is underway after an inmate died early Saturday morning at the Carrizales Rucker Detention Center, according to the Cameron County Sheriff’s Office.

 The inmate was found unresponsive in their cell.
-Justice of the Peace Linda Salazar confirmed to Channel 5 News' sister station Noticias RGV that the inmate was a 26-year-old woman.
+Justice of the Peace Linda Salazar confirmed to Channel 5 News' sister station Noticias RGV that the inmate was a 25-year-old woman.

 An autopsy was ordered, Salazar said, adding that the deceased inmate didn't have any visible injuries.